Polynomial Curve Systems are Exponentially Decaying: Quick returns

-This is impossible since the covering degree of $F$ is $d^{lp}$.
+This is impossible because the covering degree of $F$ is $d^{lp}$.

-Now it suffices to prove there are at most $2 C_0 \epsilon N(C, L)$ segments $S$ so that $F(S)$ is non-efficient.
-In fact, if $F(S)$ is non-efficient, then at least one of the intersection points of $F(S)$ and $L$ is non-efficient.
-Since $F(S)$ intersects $L$ at most $C_0$ points, each such point can be shared by at most $2 C_0$ arcs $F(S)$.
-By \ref{BA} there are at most $\epsilon N(C, L)$ non-efficient points of $C$, it follows that the number of $S$ so that $F(S)$ is non-efficient is not more than $2 C_0 \epsilon N(C, L)$.
 The lemma follows. \end{proof}

-We call $F(S)$ a $\emph{quick return}$ if $N(F(S), L) \le C_0$.
-By Lemma~\ref{obs-1} we see if some quick return produce a definite gap, we then get a definite amount of the decrease of the intersection points.
-More precisely, we have \begin{lema} The main theorem follows if there is some $\delta > 0$ such that once $N(C, L)$ is large enough, there is an $S$ such that $K(S)/N(C, L) > \delta$. \end{lema}
+We call $F(S)$ a \emph{quick return} if $N(F(S), L) \le C_0$.
+By Lemma~\ref{obs-1}, if some quick return creates a definite gap between its starting point and its endpoint, then we obtain a definite reduction in the number of intersection points.
+So by Lemma~\ref{Bridge-Prop}, we have:

+\begin{lema} The main theorem follows if there exists some $\delta > 0$ such that, whenever $N(C, L)$ is sufficiently large, there is a segment $S$ satisfying $K(S) / N(C, L) > \delta$. \end{lema}